thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 To generate an animation without interacting with the program's graphical interface:
 - Run eg `python3 src/main.py -f GIF -s 50 -d 50 -l 0 -a quick`

-This will create a GIF in the main folder of Quicksort sorting an array of 50 elements with a delay for each pic of 50ms and infinite looping.\
+This will create a GIF in the main folder depicting the algorithm Quicksort sorting an array of 50 elements with a delay for each pic of 50ms and infinite looping.\
 To see all options, run `python3 src/main.py help`
 ### Benchmark
 To better optimize the program & to enable features such as "estimated time for creation", a benchmark exists.